Directed by: Wu Jing || Produced by: Wu Jing, Jiang Ping, Zhao Haicheng, Li Yang, Zhao Jianjun, Xu Zhiyong, Jing Defu

 Altogether, Wolf Warrior 2 is enjoyable for its action sequences and star-director Wu Jing’s charismatic performance, but little else.
 Its unabashed Chinese nationalism is par for the course for this type of military action filmmaking, and is more interesting with regards to its future implications for international box office dynamics than it is for sociopolitical analysis.
-This is in contrast to the movie’s take on its sub-Saharan African setting, which is so clumsy and simplistic as to distract from its fun set-pieces, while its major characters remain little more than one-note placeholders for audience sympathy.
-Production value-wise, this sequel is impressive, while its implications for Hollywood-Chinese filmmaking relations are fascinating, so a tentative recommendation for this feature is best paired with light background research and lowered expectations with regards to cultural understanding.
-It’s a mixed bag, overall, but a memorable one at that.
+This is in contrast to the movie’s take on its sub-Saharan African setting, which is so clumsy and simplistic as to distract from its fun set-pieces, while its major characters remain little more than cardboard cutouts.
+Production value-wise, this sequel is impressive, so a tentative recommendation for this feature is best paired with light background research and lowered expectations with regards to cultural understanding.

 SUMMARY & RECOMMENDATION: Wu Jing shows proficiency in action filmmaking fundamentals from choreography to camerawork to a dependence on practical FX.
 However, his screenwriting ability is lackluster outside of action scene pacing, while his complete lack of cultural self-awareness merges with his on-the-nose political commentary to create unintentional comedy.
 Wolf Warrior 2 is dated, or “old-school,” in both good ways and bad.